Fostering UAS young people cover

 Creating a family life across a 'world of difference'

-Unaccompanied asylum-seeking young people form a small but significant part of the UK looked after children population.
-They are also a group of young people with complex circumstances and needs that require careful and sensitive assessment, planning and placement.
+Unaccompanied asylum-seeking young people have complex circumstances and needs that require careful and sensitive assessment, planning and placement.

 This research study examines the results of a census survey of four local authorities, looking after over 2,000 unaccompanied young people.
 How did local authorities plan for and place the young people?
 How did the young people settle in their foster families, and how did they and the foster carers experience the placement?
 The study presents a range of implications for policy and practice.